-Here is your complete DIY travel guide to the tourist spots in Bakun, Benguet?
+Here is your complete DIY travel guide to the tourist spots in Bakun, Benguet.

 Benguet continues to seize the interest of adventurers, hikers, or mountaineers.
-One of its municipalities which are gaining popularity lately is Bakun which is one of the farthest and remotest to reach.
+One of its municipalities that are gaining popularity lately is Bakun which is one of the farthest and remotest to reach.
 Yet, that is no excuse for avid travelers and tourists who willfully ride the challenge just to glimpse its off-beaten destinations.

 Gladly speaking, I had the chance to visit Bakun twice.
 Certainly, I am ever amazed and each time I come, I discover and learn something new.
 Thus, I always carry with me this nostalgic feeling of visiting Bakun over and over again.